dewdew29/ChatGenics/README.md

 # ChatGenics
 A Chat Application created by me.
 Built using Php,HTML and CSS.
-For database, I have used MySQL for database.
+For database, I have used MySQL.

 To run this, you will need Xampp Server installed in your computer.
 After installing, open it and start the "Apache" and "MySQL" server.